 - A plastic spacer is placed and secured into the socket so the femoral head ball component can move properly and smoothly

-- If you have been considering a Total Hip Replacement, schedule an appointment with one of our Board Certified Joint Replacement Specialists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering a total hip replacement, schedule an appointment with one of our Board Certified Orthopedic Hip Specialists at one of our 7 convenient locations throughout Greater Columbus.